 Now alter the color blend mode.

 You can also play with Gradient mapping.
 To do this, click on the Reverse option box.
-Thus, orange color will become highlights, and red color will change to shadows.
-Lighter color in highlights will always give you a better result.
+Thus, the orange color will become highlights, and the red color will change to shadows.
+Lighter colors in highlights will always give you a better result.

 Once you change the Opacity level to low, the image will get a nice look.